 - 5 bargaining agent representatives, one each from KFT, KUAFF, CWA, IFPTE, and PBA

-- 12 members representing the major University divisions: the VP (or designee) and one member from Academic Affairs, Operations, Campus Planning/Facilities, Institutional Advancement, Student Affairs, and University Relations.
+- 14 members representing the major University divisions: the VP (or designee) and one member from Academic Affairs, Campus Planning/Facilities, Enrollment Management, Institutional Advancement, Operations, Student Affairs, and University Relations.
 This segment of the Council’s membership should include representation from Kean Ocean as well as representation of staff from different levels in Kean’s organizational structure.

 - Ex Officio members (Middle States Coordinator, Director of Accreditation and Assessment, Director of Institutional Research)